franklinekoh/twitter_mongo/README.md

 -   Please note that I only wrote the unit and integration test for the users module, due to time constraint
 -   Follow the instructions in the Local Section Setup Above.
--   navigate to database folder from root run `cd src/database`
--   run `npx sequelize-cli db:migrate`
+-   Install MongoDB and run it by executing mongod
 -   run `npm test`
 -   if you experience eslint errors run `npm pretest -- -- fix`
 -   visit `http://localhost:${PORT}`